-- 5. Press and hold the EDIT switch on the first unit, with RANGE-LOWER selected, and press the lowest key on the keyboard (for example). - 6.
-Press and hold EDIT on the first unit, with RANGE-UPPER selected, and press the B below middle C on the keyboard (for example).
+- Press and hold the POLY section's EDIT switch on the first unit, with RANGE-LOWER selected, and press the lowest key on the keyboard (for example). - Press and hold EDIT on the first unit, with RANGE-UPPER selected, and press the B below middle C on the keyboard (for example).